connectrpc/examples-es/dual-package-hazard-example/README.md

 Example for the dual package hazard
 ===================================

-This example demonstrates the dual package hazard for `@connectrpc/connect` v1.0.0.
+This example demonstrates the dual package hazard for `@connectrpc/connect` v1.1.1 and earlier.

 `intermediary` is a CommonJS-only package that re-exports from `@connectrpc/connect`.

-`consumer` is a ESM package that directly imports from `@connectrpc/connect`, but also from the intermediary.
+`consumer-*` are ESM packages that directly import from `@connectrpc/connect`, but also from the intermediary.

 This causes duplicated identities: `instanceof` does not work as expected, and